YottaDB/YDBDoc/MessageRecovery/errors.rst

 GDE Fatal: This indicates that GDE is aborting the session because integrity errors prevented it from loading the specified Global Directory.
 GDE usually displays this message with other error messages.
 GDE aborts the load after issuing this message.

 Action: Review the accompanying message(s) for additional information.
 Verify whether the command specified the intended file.
-Something other than YottaDB and its utilities probably wrote to a Global Directory file or created a file with a name identical to the one specified by GTM$GBLDIR / ydb_gbldir.
+Something other than YottaDB and its utilities probably wrote to a Global Directory file or created a file with a name identical to the one specified by GTM$GBLDIR/ydb_gbldir.

 -------------------
 INSNOTJOINED